mstoodle/jcon2024_workshop/Workshop_CloudCompiler/Section_1/README.md

 Section_1

-In this workshop, we're going to look at using the Semeru Cloud Compiler to offload JIT compilation resources from client JVMs so that the Java application does not see the intensive memory and CPU demands with the JIT compiler is actively compiling code.

 In this first section, we're going to establish a baseline by deploying a JakartaEE8 application called AcmeAir, which simulates a flight reservation system, with OpenLiberty and Semeru Runtimes.
 We won't